Rivalry between Trump and DeSantis deepens with dueling New Hampshire campaign events

 “The question is, is he the strongest to win the election?”
 McCarthy continued on CNBC’s “Squawk Box.”
 “I don’t know that answer.”
 He clarified later in the day to the conservative news outlet Breitbart that Trump “is stronger today than he was in 2016.”

+In his own speech, Trump noted that polls show him with large primary leads.
+He seized on DeSantis saying that, while Social Security and other programs need to be guaranteed for older adults, there may be work “in a bipartisan way to figure out how do you strengthen this” when it comes to younger people.

+“You can bet he’ll be doing it later," Trump said of cuts to the programs.
+"And he’ll be doing it to you.”

-At his own event, Trump noted that DeSantis is “holding an event right now to compete with us.”
-He also vowed to “drain the swamp once and for all” but used the slogan more to criticize President Joe Biden than the Florida governor.
+Trump also vowed to “drain the swamp once and for all” but used the slogan more to criticize President Joe Biden than the Florida governor.

 “You can’t drain the swamp if you’re part of the swamp, and Joe Biden and other opponents, many of them, are all owned, controlled, bought and paid for, 100%,” Trump said.